hellomc/mlops-zoomcamp-2025/02-experiment-tracking/notes.md

 Model Architecture + Model Training + Model Evaluation

+It's a process of tracking all releavnt information in ML experiments.

+* Code
+* Version
+* Environment
+* Data
+* Model
+* Artifacts
+* Metrics
+* Hyperparameters, etc

 ## Why does experiment tracking matter?

 Reproducibility

+* repeat the model performance

 Organization

+* track information in a detailed, organized manner
+* allows for better working collaboration

 Optimization

+* train a model with the best performance

 ## Tool: MLFlow